babyloniaapp/docs/tokenomics.md

 Total supply: not capped Fixed ratio vs. BUSD or USDC or USDT of : 1000 CHP = 1 USD Can be purchased directly or be airdropped with staking PBTM Daily airdrops to the PBTM holders: airdropped CHP can not be sold without playing at least a game and winning Credits (CRD).

-Airdrops formula: fixed amount + proportional to the PBTM amount, airdrops do not add up, there will not be an airdrop if the player did not use yesterday airdrop.
+Airdrops formula: fixed amount + proportional to the BABY Token amount, airdrops do not add up, there will not be an airdrop if the player did not use yesterday airdrop.
 Air drop mechanism: either by creating intermediary + auto-expiring token or algorithmic logic-check.
 Everything is under development.

 ### Credit (CRD)&#x20;